talkable/talkable-docs/source/api_v2/metrics.rst

    traffic_sources   Optional: array of traffic sources for which data
                      is pulled.
-   precision         Optional: integer value of precision for the result.
+   precision         Optional: integer value of precision for the result. mobile_visitor    Optional: Boolean value. `true` - for only mobile visitors,
+                     `false` - for only desktop visitors.
    ================= ========================================================

 Example